JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 Includes Various scripts and additions that have been developed by many coders helping the community on the<br>
 [Hydrogenaudio Foobar2000 Forum](https://hydrogenaudio.org/index.php?board=28.0)

+You will need to sign up to last.FM for an API key for the Bio(right click set API) and Album cover art scrapper, https://www.last.fm/api

 ##
 # Full Installation Guide
 ##